 Lithuania has repeatedly criticized the construction of the nuclear power plant 50 kilometers from Vilnius and encouraged the rest of the countries of the United Europe to not buy electricity from the future NPP.

 Our neighbour is not only concerned about the proximity of the station to Vilnius, but also with a number of emergencies during the NPP construction.
-Among the emergencies are a reactor vessel accident, when it fell during the transportation, the collapse of the concrete structure at the site between the reactors.
+Among the emergencies are a reactor vessel incident, when it fell during the transportation, the collapse of the concrete structure at the site between the reactors.
 Our channel was the first to report on the incident.
 Before the official request of the Lithuanian side, representatives of the Belarusian NPP denied this information.